stevenzim/chiir-2019/README.md

 # CHIIR 2019 Code and Documents
 Herein are the code and documents for reproducibility purposes of our publication.
 Web pages as displayed to users can be found here: 'static/webpage_img'.
-Web page meta data, including 3rd party tracker data, can be found here: 'resources/data/annotations/json'
+Web page meta data, including 3rd party tracker data, can be found here: 'resources/data/annotations/json'.
+Anonomyized participant data can be found in 'CHIIR_2019_data_anonymized.xlsx'.

 # Citing work